rhel-labs/learn-katacoda/selinux-containers/step1.md

 >_NOTE:_ The home directory is mounted with read-only access, and the /var/spool/ directory is mounted with read-write access.

-In the 'Terminal 1' tab of the lab interface, check the status of the application container using podman and get the running container id
+In the 'Terminal' tab of the lab interface, check the status of the application container using podman and get the running container id

 `podman ps; CONTAINERID=$(podman ps | grep registry.access.redhat.com/ubi8/ubi:latest | cut -b 1-12)`{{execute T1}}